psaikido/hugle.uk/pages/hk/bucket/pretend.md

 they've got the most to hide
 we've all constructed facades
 but falsities offend
-they say let's all be nice
+don't they say let's all be nice
 so pretend pretend pretend